Hong Kong Basic Law: External affairs

 The Basic Law provides the Hong Kong government limited power to engage in international affairs.
 Under the name "Hong Kong, China", the Hong Kong government can enter into bilateral agreements with non-Chinese regions and international organisations related to certain fields, including commerce, trade, communications, culture, tourism and sports.
 As members of a Chinese delegation, government representatives can also engage in diplomatic negotiations and participate in international organisations and conferences that directly affect Hong Kong.

 Interpretation

-The Basic Law can be interpreted by Hong Kong courts in the course of adjudication and by the Standing Committee of the National People's Congress (NPCSC).
-As of 7 November 2016, the NPCSC has interpreted the Basic Law on five occasions:
+The Basic Law can be interpreted either by the NPCSC or Hong Kong courts when deciding cases.
+However, the courts can only interpret parts of the Basic Law that are within Hong Kong's autonomy and are required to follow interpretations from the standing committee.
+As interpretations by the NPCSC are not retroactive, they do not affect cases that have already been decided.

+As of May 2025, the NPCSC has interpreted the Basic Law on five occasions: